ʻAna Taufeʻulungaki: Life and career

 That same year, in a "confidential report to the University of the South Pacific" on the November riots in Nukuʻalofa, she "reportedly accused the Tongan government [led by Feleti Sevele] of 'a series of ill-timed and ill-conceived moves, which demonstrated their total inability to read the situation and which served to confirm in the minds of the pro-democracy movement that things will never change'".

 Following the November 2010 general election, in which she was not a candidate, new Prime Minister Lord Tuʻivakanō appointed her Minister of Education, Women's Affairs and Culture.
 She was one of two persons appointed Minister despite not being a Member of Parliament (the other being Clive Edwards).
-She was sworn in on January 13, 2011.
+She was sworn in on 13 January 2011.
 There had been no women elected to Parliament in November, so appointing an MP to the Ministry for Women would have meant appointing a male Minister.
 Her appointment, and Edwards', were somewhat controversial, but Lord Tuʻivakanō defended his choice on the grounds of their experience.

 As Minister for Education, Taufeʻulungaki said education curricula had to be "relevant to the situation in Tonga, and to an increasingly inter-connected globalised world", and to "give back to the society the best value for its investment in education".
 She also said one of her priorities would be to "review the teacher recruitment process and strengthen teachers’ professional development".

-On 26 May 2022 ahe was appointed to the Privy Council of Tonga.
+On 26 May 2022, she was appointed to the Privy Council of Tonga.

+Taufeʻulungaki died on 18 November 2024, at the age of 78.